dkareh/cpp-chess/README.md

-# C++ Chess

-By: Daniel Kareh

-Course: COP 3003 - CRN 15050
+# COP 3003 - Programming II - C++ Chess

-## Summary
+## Functionality

-The second deployment of my semester project.
-The user can play chess and most of the rules are enforced.
-The user can also choose between three different visual styles.
+Users can play chess and most of the rules are enforced.
+Users can also choose between three different visual styles.

+## Why?

+I'm not an avid chess player, but I watch my friends play chess sometimes, and it looks fun!
+Additionally, the rules of chess are complex enough to be interesting to me.

+## Maintainers

+- Daniel Kareh (@dkareh)

 ## To Do